Avery County, North Carolina: Law and government

-The county is governed by a five-member Board of County Commissioners who are elected to two or four-year terms, depending on the number and percentage of votes they receive when elected.
-The current members are Martha Hicks, a retired banker; Wood Hall Young Jr, a retired employee of Avery County Schools; Tim Phillips, a retired employee of Mountain Electric; Blake Vance, a financial planning and insurance specialist and Dennis Aldridge.
+The county is governed by a five-member Avery County Board of Commissioners who are elected to two or four-year terms, depending on the number and percentage of votes they receive when elected.
+The current members, as of 2024, are Chairman Tim Phillips, Dennis Aldridge, Robert Burleson, Wood Hall Young Jr. and Junior Benfield.

 Avery County is a member of the regional High Country Council of Governments.
 The county commissioners appoint a county manager to oversee day-to-day operations of county government of all departments that are not controlled by an elected head.
-The current county manager position is filled by Phillip Barrier, the county's previous Tax Assessor-Collector.
-Finance officer is currently vacant.
-The board of commissioners also appoints qualified citizen applicants to various boards and committees, such as business and economic development, social service board, library board, Mayland Community College Board and others (source: Avery County government website).
+The current county manager position is filled by Phillip Barrier, Jr. The current finance officer position is filled Caleb Hogan.
+The Board of Commissioners also appoints qualified citizen applicants to various boards and committees, such as business and economic development, social service board, library board, airport board, fire commission Mayland Community College Board, ad hoc and others.

 The county seat in Newland is the highest county seat east of the Mississippi River, as is the courthouse, located on a pinnacle in the center of town, at an elevation of over 3600 ft.